HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/post_processing.rst

 Unsuitable Viewing Zenith & Azimuth Angle
 -----------------------------------------

-Such angles with tolerances can be revealed as part of the offline analysis, or can be known by the site owner due to expert site knowledge, knowledge about the deployment, etc.
+Such angles with tolerances can be revealed as part of the offline analysis (e.g. see Figure below), or can be known by the site owner due to expert site knowledge, knowledge about the deployment, etc.
 To mask out shadows, there is also the option to specify the relative azimuth angle (shadows typically at 0 degrees) and to select all zenith angles smaller than the solar zenith angle.

 .. figure:: NDVI_JSIT.png